 – Ephesians 5:25-27(KJV)

 As we previously mentioned God says this to his churches in Revelation:

-“Those whom I love I rebuke and discipline.
-So be earnest and repent.”
-Revelation 3:19 (NIV)
+“As many as I love, I rebuke and chasten: be zealous therefore, and repent.”
+Revelation 3:19 (KJV)

 No man who truly loves his wife takes pleasure in disciplining her.
 We as Christian’s husbands naturally want to see our wives happy we don’t want to rock the boat needlessly.
 This is why discipline on the part of a husband toward his wife if he is truly acting in love is a sacrifice on his part.
 It saddens him to have to take these measures with his wife whom he loves.